StevenBtw/solvor/wiki-content/Linear-&-Integer-Programming.md

 ## Tips & Tricks

-1. **Start with LP relaxation** - Solve without integer constraints first.
+1. **Start with LP relaxation**, solve without integer constraints first.
 If the solution is already integer, you're done!
 If not, you know an upper bound on the optimal value.

-2. **Scaling matters** - Keep coefficients in similar ranges.
+2. **Scaling matters**, keep coefficients in similar ranges.
 Coefficients like `[1e-8, 1e8]` will cause numerical issues.

-3. **Tight formulations** - Add redundant constraints that tighten the LP relaxation.
+3. **Tight formulations**, add redundant constraints that tighten the LP relaxation.
 Better bounds = faster MILP solving.

-4. **Warm starting** - For similar problems, the optimal basis from one LP often helps solve the next.
+4. **Warm starting**, for similar problems, the optimal basis from one LP often helps solve the next.

 ## Real-World Applications